rodrivas78/Re-Bomber/README.md

 Your mission:

  You must redirect bombs that are falling from the sky onto the enemy (tanks and other war machines that are on the ground).
- To do this, you must fly over the bombs and press (and hold) the SPACEBAR to capture them.
+ To do this, you must fly over the bombs and press and hold the Joystick button (or SPACEBAR) to capture them.

-To drop the bomb, just release the spacebar.
+To drop the bomb, just release the button (or spacebar).

 Controls:

-SPACEBAR : caprture and drop the bomb
+JOYSTICK BUTTON (or SPACEBAR): capture and drop the bomb
-UP ARROW KEY: increase the altitude of the plane
+UP: the plane go up
-DOWN AROROW KEY:  decrease the altitude of the plane
+DOWN:  the plane go down

 You can play online here: